uv10000/P4/writeup_P4_behavioural_cloning_Ulrich_Voll.md

 ----
 #### 4. Regularisation, where to apply dropout
+Remark: Just before the first submission I decided to turn off dropout because it yields better results this way.
 Concerning dropout: Apparently it makes no difference for my model on Track 1 if I turn off dropout.
 I think it drives even more steadily without!
 Using the side cameras definitely helped with LeNet.
 I have not attempted to turn of the side cameras in the presence of the NVIDIA-net-architecture.
-Moreover I have no idea where to apply dropout layers.
+Moreover I have no clear concept of where to apply dropout layers.

 I did not have the time to try L2 regularisation.
-Due to time constraints, and then there was no pressing need for regularisation as mentioned above.
+Due to time constraints.
+And then there was no pressing need for regularisation as mentioned above.

 ----
 #### 5. Clipping/Crooping did not help for performance
 Clipping sounded like a good idea but it (slightly, subjectively) deteriorated driving performance.
-Admittedly clipping has a sustantial impact on model size.
-Possible making the images coarser would have also help (=somewhat equivalent to pooling layers?! ).
-The advice to use the coarsest level of resolution when recording training data also points in this direction.
+Admittedly clipping has a sustantial impact on model size, or at least on inference time.
+Possible making the images coarser would have also helped (=somewhat equivalent to pooling layers?! ).
+The advice to use the coarsest level of resolution when recording training data also seems to point in this direction.

 -----